 Teaching Concept – Career Tailored Education

-Based on their teaching and research expertise, the members of our teaching faculty, which include GSN or guest lecturers from external institutions, believe that the overwhelming complexity of the human brain can only be explained by applying different approaches and methods of the disciplines in neuroscience.
-Thus, our progam constantly works on educating a new generation of neuroscientists starting at the level of graduate students.
+The members of our teaching faculty, which include GSN or guest lecturers from external institutions, believe that the overwhelming complexity of the human brain can only be explained by applying different approaches and methods of the disciplines in neuroscience.
+The Master progam constantly works on educating a new generation of neuroscientists.
 With an exellent understanding of the molecular, cellular and systemic principles of neurobiology, our students acquire a deeper knowledge of neuron-neuron interaction, the dynamics of neuron-glia interaction, rules of information transfer in simple and complex circuits of single brain centers, interaction of different brain centers, and the function of the human brain.
-This educational concept of the Master Program in Neurosciences can be seen reflected in the cirriculum.
+This educational concept of the Master Program in Neurosciences can be seen reflected in the curriculum.

 Explore the links below to find more information about a master's degree in neuroscience.